-Disability Services is committed to creating an inclusive campus that celebrates diversity and provides students with disabilities an equal opportunity to participate in the educational process.
+Disability Services is committed to supporting an inclusive campus environment that celebrates disability as diversity and provides students with disabilities an equal opportunity to participate in the educational process.

-Exam accommodations include extended time and use of assistive technology.
+Exam accommodations include extended time, use of assistive technology, permission to take the test in a quiet or private location or other specific conditions.
 Scheduling accommodated exams requires collaboration between the student, faculty and if necessary Testing Services.